ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 This appendix provides some examples of non-modular network elements and how they can be modelled using the "ietf-network-inventory" module defined in {{ni-yang}}.

-Non-modular network elements (also known as "pizza boxes") are network elements composed by a single chassis as a self-contained system.
+Non-modular network elements (also known as "pizza boxes") are network elements comprised of a single chassis as a self-contained system.
 A non-modular network element does not have any slots to take cards so it cannot take any non-field replaceable modules other than pluggable ports.

 {{fig-pizza-box}} describes an example of a pizza box with 8 ports.